Shrewsbury: Food

 The interior of Shrewsbury Market Hall, which hosts a variety of cafés and restaurants.

 Shrewsbury cakes (or biscuits) are typically crisp and brittle creations that may incorporate fruit.
 They can be small in size for serving several at a time, or large for serving as a dessert in their own right.
 Traditionally they have a distinct hint of lemon.
 The playwright William Congreve mentioned Shrewsbury cakes in his play The Way of the World in 1700 as a simile (Witwoud – "Why, brother Wilfull of Salop, you may be as short as a Shrewsbury cake, if you please.
 But I tell you 'tis not modish to know relations in town").
 The recipe is also included in several early cookbooks including The Compleat Cook of 1658.
 A final reference to the cakes can be seen to this day as the subject of a plaque affixed to a building close to Shrewsbury's town library by the junction of Castle Street and School Gardens.
-The aforementioned plaque marks the spot where the Shrewsbury Cake's recipe is said to have been pioneered in 1760 by Mr Pailin; a further quote, drawn from Richard Harris Barham's Ingoldby Legends, reads:
+The aforementioned plaque marks the spot where the Shrewsbury Cake's recipe is said to have been pioneered in 1760 by Mr Pailin; a further quote, drawn from Richard Harris Barham's The Ingoldsby Legends, reads: